 Environmental Conservation and Partnerships

 Nestled on the slopes of the Tutamoe peak in Northland, New Zealand, the Pupu Rangi Nature Sanctuary consists of 150 hectares of regenerating rainforest.
 This native forest is classified as having national significance and no logging is allowed within the sanctuary.
+The sanctuary is protected by a QEII covenant.

 We are also located within a greater area in which kiwi are present and one of our long-term goals is to establish and maintain a protection area that will support twenty pairs of resident kiwi birds.